Richard Foltz, University of Florida

 McKay, Jeanne E., Fachruddin M. Mangunjaya, Yoan Dinata, Stuart R. Harrop, and Fazlun Khalid.
 “Practise What You Preach: A Faith-based Approach to Conservation in Indonesia.”
 Oryx FirstView (2013): 1-7.

 Meier, Fritz.
-“The Problems of Nature in the Esoteric Monism of Islam,” trans.
-R. Mannheim.
-In Spirit and Nature: Papers from the Eranos Yearbooks, ed.
-Joseph Campbell, 149–203.
+“The Problems of Nature in the Esoteric Monism of Islam.”
+Translated by R. Mannheim.
+In Spirit and Nature: Papers from the Eranos Yearbooks, edited by Joseph Campbell, 149–203.
 New York: Pantheon, 1954.

 Mikhail, Alan.
 The Animal in Ottoman Egypt.
 New York: Oxford University Press, 2014.